eyzi/blog/posts/a-serendipitous-career.md

 I got calls back from two of the biggest international companies in the same day.
 I went through both applications.
 Got through all the interviews.
-The next several weeks was me waiting which one I'll get accepted in.
-Or if one of them will actually accept me at all.
-Imagine my surprised when I got accepted for both, and both calls in the same day too.
-This was a surreal moment, but still, I had to choose only one.
+The next several weeks were me waiting which one I'll get accepted in.
+Or if I'll get accepted in one at all.
+Imagine my surprise when I got accepted for both, again in same day.
+This was a surreal moment, but still, I had to choose between the two.

 With that, I landed a job at one of the biggest banks as a software developer.
 I am getting paid yet again double of my previous job.
 Life is well.
 Money is not a problem.
 Workload is not a problem.
 I may very well come across another challenge that I can't foresee.
 I strongly doubt it, but I'll deal with it when that happens.
 As of writing this post, I have just passed my first year with the company.
-It is still nothing short of a dream job.
+I am well cared for.
+I'm learning and improving a *whole* lot.
 This is all I've ever wanted to do for a living.

 It's crazy how everything fell into place the way they did.
 I was satisfied with every job I had in my programming career.
 What lead me